Asian Studies Major

 See this page about Integrative Learning Component.
 Three courses:

-Asian Studies majors are required to take three integrated learning courses.
-Two of these courses must be Area Studies courses dealing with areas outside Asia.
-A third course must focus on methodology.
+a.
+Two ILC courses must be Other Area Studies courses dealing with areas outside Asia.

 Major Requirements